Armadillo (armoured truck): Variants

 The Mk I Armadillo was produced with startling speed.
 Using a wide range of trucks conscripted from civilian service, the first 20 were delivered on 7 June and the complete consignment of 312 vehicles within just a couple of weeks.

-On 20 June, the Air Ministry ordered another 300 vehicles; these Mk II Armadillos would mostly be based on a standard Bedford OL 1½ and 3 ton chassis.
+On 20 June, the Air Ministry ordered another 300 vehicles; these vehicles were the Mk II Armadillo.
+They were built using military trucks instead of civilian models, mostly be based on a standard Bedford OX 1½-ton chassis and Bedford OY 3-ton chassis.
+Approximately 295 were built.

-A later Mk III Armadillo was always based on a three-ton chassis, it had a slightly smaller fighting compartment now occupying only the front half of the truck's flat bed.
+A later Mk III Armadillo was always based on the Bedford OY 3-ton chassis, it had a slightly smaller fighting compartment now occupying only the front half of the truck's flat bed.
 On the rear half of the flat bed, a 37mm Coventry Ordnance Works gun was mounted.
 The COW gun was a 37 mm clip-loaded long-recoil autocannon designed at the end of the First World War for arming aircraft and used between the wars on flying boats.
 It fired a 1+1/2 lb High Explosive shell at modest velocity, but could be expected to be highly effective in its new role against landing aircraft, airborne troops or light vehicles.
 Fifty-five Mk III Armadillos were made.
 The crew comprised two drivers and three gunners.

 In April 1942, a small number of Mk IIIs had their shingle protection replaced with "plastic armour" - a mixture of bitumen (or pitch) and granite or similar stone chippings.

 Service history

+An Armadillo truck (with twin Lewis guns) conducting airfield defence at Mildenhall, Suffolk.

 It did not matter that the vehicle was lightly armoured, because the soldiers it was expected to meet would be lightly equipped.
 What was of key importance was that the vehicle would survive the bombardment that was expected to immediately precede a landing.
 Armadillos were to be kept a short distance from the airfield, well hidden and protected but always ready to be called into action.
 Overweight, the Armadillo was unsuitable for travelling over rough or boggy ground.
 However, it did not need to travel far or fast, nor did it need to cope with hills; it could easily move along airfield taxiways and perimeter roads.

 It was thought that commanders might be tempted to think of the Armadillo as a mobile pillbox rather than any sort of tank or armoured car.
 To counter such a view, instructions emphasised its use as a mobile unit, not a static fort and it was to be reserved for the defence of the airfield and not given other tasks such as transporting ammunition or being driven off to find parachutists.

 The Armadillo was withdrawn in mid-1942, by which time 877 vehicles had been produced.
 The surviving vehicles were refurbished for other uses (some passing to the Home Guard), and Humber Light Reconnaissance Cars took over their role.